Preferences and Perspectives - The Romantic Era

 ❤❤❤❤

-1840 - Joseph Mallord William Turner
+Slave Ship1840 - Joseph Mallord William Turner

 The Slave Ship painting depicts slaves on a ship.
 The big waves and the dark sky also show the darkness during dark times.
 In the painting, there are also slaves in the foreground who are in shackles.
 This impressionist portrait portrays exactly what someone who was in captivity felt.
 The sunset is vibrant, and the sky is red, which I see as eerie or frightful.
 The portrait shows men in chains, but that is hard to see.
+Portraits such as Impressionism would be my least favorite.
+I like looking at paintings with more detail.
+With the slave ship painting, I had to look closely at the small details and figure out what they were.
+It took me a while to find where bodies with chains were.
+These two styles of Impressionism are very different.
+One has more detail than the other.

 💜💜💜💜